-Students who withdraw from any of the undergraduate programs (Traditional or RN-BSN) or take a semester or longer leave of absence (LOA) and wish to return to the nursing program, must request readmission within one academic year of withdrawal/LOA.
+Students who withdraw from any of the undergraduate programs (Traditional or RN- BSN, Accelerated) or take a semester or longer leave of absence (LOA) and wish to return to the nursing program, must request readmission within one academic year of withdrawal/LOA.
 Students must complete a request to return form.
 Readmission is not guaranteed and is dependent upon the students' potential for success, current availability of learning opportunities and department resources.
 Students must follow the designated plan for readmission, including demonstration of clinical competency.
-If more than two academic years have passed since withdrawal from the Nursing program, the student will be required to reapply and, at the discretion of the nursing faculty, repeat courses.
+If more than two academic years have passed since withdrawal from the Nursing program, the student will not be eligible to reapply to the nursing program.